VUEngine/VUEngine-Plugins/readme.md

 LICENSE
 -------

-Unless otherwise noted, the following applies to all included components.
+Unless otherwise noted, the following applies to all included plugins.

 Copyright (C) 2007, 2018 by Jorge Eremiev <jorgech3@gmail.com> and Christian Radke <chris@vr32.de>